Abdelkarim Fergat: Career

-In 2022, he won one of the bronze medals in the 60 kg event at the Dan Kolov & Nikola Petrov Tournament held in Veliko Tarnovo, Bulgaria.
+In 2022, Fergat won one of the bronze medals in the 60 kg event at the Dan Kolov & Nikola Petrov Tournament held in Veliko Tarnovo, Bulgaria.
 He won the gold medal in his event at the 2022 African Wrestling Championships held in El Jadida, Morocco.

+Fergat competed in the 60 kg event at the 2024 Summer Olympics held in Paris, France.
+He was eliminated in his first match by Mehdi Mohsennejad of Iran.